-Not far from the centre of Cambridge, witness winter in all its glory at Anglesey Abbey or escape to Wicken Fen in search of wildlife.
+Not far from the centre of Cambridge, wander around Anglesey Abbey and it's garden for all seasons or escape to Wicken Fen in search of wildlife.
 A little further afield enjoy exploring Wimpole Estate, including Home Farm where you'll meet some new arrivals.